-Traditionally, seeing a hummingbird signals good fortune or a favorable event about to unfold.
+Traditionally, seeing a hummingbird is a good omen, signaling good fortune or a favorable event about to unfold.

-Many Native American peoples believe that seeing a Hummingbird brings luck – especially before a critical event.
+Many Native American people believe that seeing a Hummingbird brings luck – especially before a critical event.

 The importance of hummingbirds to the human spirit of the time is especially obvious if we consider the way people lived back then.

 In the ancient times of Native American tribes, something we take for granted as safe today – something like a hunting trip or travel to another settlement – were all risky and critical endeavors.
 The Hummingbird’s peculiar appearance and the beliefs that went with it boosted the spirit of people on the road or during essential everyday activities.